 But wait a minute... isn't it illegal to grow tabaco?!
 It depends on your state laws but federally speaking you may grow tabaco for personal consumption.
 If you want to sell, then you are considered a commercial grower and will need a permit from the TTB (or the Alcohol and Tobacco Tax and Trade Bureau which is part of the Department of the Treasury) for that.
 Don't quote us but we believe this is legal in most if not all states.
 I know as far as Louisiana is concerned (where we will be conducting this experiment), it is legal.
 Again, if you attempt to grow your own tabaco, check your state's laws, and never sell it without checking with the TTB and your state!
 This experiment will only result in tabaco grown for our personal consumption and not result in subsequent sales.
 In fact, we invite any TTB agent that would like a free sample of our crop to call us!

 Now that the legal jargon is addressed, we will take pictures and update you of our step-by-step experiment.
-We have grown our own in years past but now want to spread the word to everyone on how easy it is to grow your own!
+We have grown our own in years past but now want to spread the word to everyone

 So Part One involves germinating the seeds.
 First, we get a small plastic bin that you can find in any garden center (if the economy has got you down, you can use Styrofoam cups!).
 We fill it with potting mix (soil with nutrients, as tabaco is a natural drainer on the soil's content), then water the soil.